npm/npm/README.md

 ## Installing

-To install npm, do this:
+To install npm and its documentation, do this:

     make install